caferkara/PHP-Link-Tracker/README.md

     ```

 2. **Set up the database**:
-    - Create a MySQL database and import the provided `database.sql` file.
+    - Create a MySQL database, username and password.
     - Update the database configuration in `config/config.php`:
     ```php
     return [